dsrw/enu/docs/book/intro/tutorial.md

 ## Changing tools

-Tools are selected from the `Tool Bar` on the bottom of the screen.
+Tools are selected from the `Tool Bar` at the bottom of the screen.

 Change tools with the keyboard keys `1` - `8`, the `L1` and `R1` controller
 buttons, or by releasing the mouse with `ESC` and selecting a tool with the